Gantry System Vs. Gantry Crane: Understanding the Difference

 What Is a Gantry System?

-To put that another way: A gantry crane is a frame that lifts loads and travels along a single straight line, while the full gantry system does the same along multiple axes.
+To break it down, here's the key difference between a gantry crane and a gantry system: A gantry crane is a frame that lifts loads and travels along a single straight line, while the full gantry system does the same along multiple axes.
 A gantry system is typically permanently installed, while some light-duty gantry cranes may be portable.

 Power Drive vs. Non-Power Drive Gantry Cranes